How to Make Zucchini Noodles with or without a Spiralizer

 1. Heat olive oil in a large nonstick skillet over medium-high heat.

 2. Add zoodles to the pan and sauté, stirring or tossing with tongs constantly.
 Cook until tender, 3 to 4 minutes.
+It especially important to pay attention to the cooking time so you don't overcook the zoodles.

 3. Remove the zoodles from the pan to prevent additional cooking.